 From Male’, so the story goes, he oversaw a reign of heathen terror on the islanders before being slain by the independence hero Mohamed (Bodu) Thakurufaanu in 1573, a story now immortalised in the country’s popular history (and in Royston Ellis’ novel, ‘A Hero in Time’).

 But the shadow of this character may have been allowed to grow a little longer, to cast a little more shade as the years have past.
 Even his very name, seemingly a Dhivehi transliteration of Andre, has morphed over time into ‘Adhiri’, which literally (and dramatically) translates as ‘darkness’.

-The acquisition of outside muscle to gain and regain the sultancy in Male’ was becoming a common practice by the 1500s, and both Pyrard and later oral tradition suggest that Thakurufaanu himself offered Malabar mercenaries land and influence in exchange for ousting Andhiri (before later reneging).
-Both Malabar and Portuguese raids would be a constant feature in the following decades, in what may simply have been regarded as the region’s piratical politics as usual.
+The acquisition of outside muscle to gain and regain the sultanate was becoming common practice by the 1500s, and both Pyrard and later oral tradition suggest that Thakurufaanu himself offered Malabar mercenaries land and influence in exchange for ousting Andhiri (before later reneging).
+Both Malabar and Portuguese raids would be a constant feature of the following decades, in what was probably regarded as piratical politics-as-usual.

 The passing centuries seem to have forgiven some of the former foes, and gifted Bodu Thakurufaanu his own street, while Andhiri Andhirin has, in time, become the Maldives’ favourite villain.